JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2024***

-An examination of network manipulation commands in Cypress and Playwright and how they can be used in Selenium to enhance test reliability.
+Examining network manipulation commands in Cypress and Playwright to boost Selenium test reliability.

 This talk also became the topic of a blog post, which can he found [here](https://josephward.tech/2024-01-21-harmonising-selenium/).